Conservatorship and Guardianship (Incapacitated Adult) Attorney

-My law office assists family members and friends who are concerned about the mental capacity of a loved one.
+My law office assists family members and friends who are concerned about the mental capacity of an adult loved one.
 In these instances, a petition to be appointed guardian or conservator may be necessary.
 Contact my office to discuss your particular facts.

 Guardian or Conservator?
 What’s the difference?